PenguinMod/PenguinMod-ExtensionsGallery/README.md

 ### Site license

-The source for this site (including but not limited too: the source code, assets, extension images and extension documentation) are all licensed under the MIT license, extensions have their own licensing terms.
+The source for this site (including but not limited to: the source code, assets, extension images and extension documentation) are all licensed under the MIT license, extensions have their own licensing terms.

 ```